quay/clair/.github/ISSUE_TEMPLATE.md

 GitHub issues are ONLY for bugs and features for the Clair API.
 Please first create an issue on your client's repository before opening one here.

-Are you using a development build of Clair (e.g. quay.io/coreos/clair-git)?
+Are you using a development build of Clair?
-Your problem might be solved by switching to a stable release (e.g. quay.io/coreos/clair).
+Your problem might be solved by switching to a stable release.

 -->